zhouanbo/pipelinedog/README.md

 ***Segments***

 An *LEASH* expression consists of 5 segments.
 Segments are indicated by '|'.
-The 5 segments in a LEASH expression are: (all of these are optional, but the it's necessary to maintain the ordering):
+The 5 segments in a LEASH expression are: (all of these are optional, however correct ordering is required):

 1. **Scope**:
 the first segment of the expression, specifying which Inputlist the expression should execute upon.
 This step pipes the *Inputlists* to the next segment.
 Scope is a *range* ending with a character 'F'.
 The numbers in the range refer to the index+1 of a *Inputlist* array.
 If this segment is omitted, the default value '-' is used.

 2. **Selection**:
-a range ends with a character 'L', selecting what lines of inputs to be used in the Inputlist specified in *Scope*.
+a *Range* ends with a character 'L', selecting what lines of inputs to be used in the Inputlist specified in *Scope*.
 This step pipes an array of inputs to the next segment.
 If this segment is omitted, the default value '-' is used.

 3. **Subtraction**:
 a segment that trims inputs from the *selection*.
 This step pipes an array of trimmed inputs to the next segment.
 If this segment is omitted, a default value 'P-' is used.